 With each hearing dip it became necessary to hold my attitudes, mindset, and accepted social norms up to the light to see what no longer fit or served me well.
 I had to make some big changes in order to live the life I wanted.
 Many of those changes are mentioned in Hear & Beyond.
 I learn something new whenever others share tips and tricks from their hearing loss journey.
 Thank you, Shari and Gael!

 Julia: How does change happen?
 By combining efforts with others.
 Sharing our experiences with hearing loss helps.
-It helps with the grief.
-It helps with the feelings of loneliness.
+Sharing helps with the grief and the feelings of loneliness.
 It helps us to talk with our family members.
 It just helps.
 Every time we come together and share we help one more person.
-It is time for the stigma of hearing loss to be a thing of the past.
+Hearing loss stigma should be a thing of the past.
 It is time to step up and let our voices be heard.
-It is time to take our shared experience and hold out a hand for those who will someday walk the same path.
-And it was definitely time for a book on navigating life with hearing loss!
+Let’s take the time to take our shared experiences and hold out a hand for those who will someday walk the same path.
+It was definitely time for a book on navigating life with hearing loss!
 Well done ladies!

 Chelle: Books are my go-to therapy and I’m an avid reader.
-In 2009 I was scouring bookshelves and Amazon for books on hearing loss while I was in my deep dark hole of hearing loss.
-I was looking for a way out of the mess and though I read a lot of them, nothing was quite what I was looking for.
+In 2009, I scoured bookshelves and Amazon for books on hearing loss while I in my deep dark hole of hearing loss.
+Looking for a way out this mess, I read a lot of books.
+Nothing was quite what I was looking for.
 I have not had a chance to read their book Hear & Beyond yet, but I will soon.
-(I’m the kind of person who has 5 books going at any given time.
-At some point, I feel I must finish them before adding another to the mix.)
+(Oof, I’m the kind of person who has 5 books going at any given time.
+At some point, I feel I must finish one or two before adding another to the mix.)
 During our podcast they said they wrote the book they wish they had when they were exploring hearing loss.
 I’m sure it’s something I’d have appreciated thirteen years ago.

 I also have a Kindle with many books, several of which are also related to hearing loss.
 That’s how I’ll pick up Hear & Beyond.
 Years ago I bruised my shoulder flying a long distance with a book bag carrying 5 books, those days are over for me.
 A Kindle is much easier to haul around when traveling, which I do often.